juergenweb/FieldtypeSimpleAddress/README.md

 ```
 <address class="myclass">MyStreet 12 - 4020 Linz - Upper Austria - Austria</address>
 ```
+As you can see you have 2 options (optional) to control your output:

+1. separator: This is the markup that should be between the various parts of an address (fe a HTML tag like <br /> or a simple '-')
+2. class: You can add a CSS-class if necessary to style your address markup later on

 There is also a method to get latitude and longitude in one string